 Our Chief Technology Officer leads cybersecurity risk management improvement initiatives as part of our technology strategy, coordinated and monitored by experts from our Technology Leadership Centre.
 In contrast, the program's implementation at our subsidiaries is largely delegated to the subsidiary staff.
 Significant subsidiaries at least annually provide updates on their implementation progress, significant cybersecurity incidents, and risks to their senior executives and the experts from our Technology Leadership Centre.
 The experts periodically consolidate and analyze information about the cybersecurity risk management program, cybersecurity incidents and risks, key initiatives, and other matters relating to cybersecurity processes for reporting to our Chief Technology Officer and our Chief Risk Officer.
 Both officers at least quarterly report to the Risk Committee of the board of directors.
-Our Chief Technology Officer also at least annually reports directly to the board of directors including on cybersecurity incidents and risks.
+Our Chief Technology Officer also at least annually reports directly to the board of directors including on cybersecurity incidents, and risks.
+Our Chief Risk Officer at least annually reports directly to the board of directors including on cybersecurity incidents and risks.